gamcil/cblaster/docs/source/guide/installation.rst

 	pip uninstall cblaster

-Note: If a new version of cblaster is available, you can simply uninstall and reinstall the module as above to access the newer version.
+**Note**: If a new version of cblaster is available, you can simply uninstall and reinstall the module as above to access the newer version.

 Running your first search
 -------------------------